Author of Be Ready for Anything and Bloom Where You’re Planted online course

 - Use for topical pain relief.
 Mix castor oil with a little turmeric or cayenne pepper and rub into achy joints for pain relief.

 - Treat fungal diseases.
-If medical attention is not available, try castor oil as anti-fungal drugs in the case of common infections like ringworm, jock itch (tinea cruris), and athlete’s foot.
+If medical attention is not available, try castor oil for its anti-fungal properties.
+It could relieve the symptoms of of common infections like ringworm, jock itch (tinea cruris), and athlete’s foot.
 Simply warm the oil, apply onto the affected area before bedtime and leave it on overnight.
 Repeat for a week or until the infection has disappeared completely.

 - Apply directly to your skin to improve elasticity.
 Old-fashioned midwives still recommend that pregnant women massage their growing belly to help avoid stretch marks.
 (Mine did- it worked for me!)